Justslugard/Justslugard/README.md

 **Hey there! 👋**

 I'm a new developer in its journey.
-I'm still learning about lot of things, and i will try my best to be the best developer!
+I'm still learning about lot of things, but i will try my best to be the best developer!